TxPEP in the News

 TxPEP Research on Abortion Decline Featured in Major News Outlets

-News outlets in Texas and the nation have used TxPEP research on the 13 percent decline in the state abortion rate in recent articles.
+News outlets throughout Texas and the nation have used TxPEP research on the 13 percent decline in the state abortion rate in recent articles.
 TxPEP investigator Daniel Grossman is heavily quoted in the coverage.
+A select number can be found below.

 - Texas Tribune